-3. Where the law requires us to break confidentiality (we are talking about serious crime such as terrorism and drug-trafficking, rather than misdemeanours).
+- Where the law requires us to break confidentiality (we are talking about serious crime such as terrorism and drug-trafficking, rather than misdemeanours).

-Fitness to Practice
+Fitness to practice

-If you are training to be a doctor, nurse, teacher or social worker, the University also has a duty of care to the members of the public.
+If you are training to be a doctor, dentist, nurse, teacher or social worker, the University also has a duty of care to the members of the public.
 In exceptional circumstances, where Student Wellbeing Services staff feel that the difficulties you are experiencing place people in your care at risk of harm, we would contact the relevant school to enable you to access additional and appropriate support, such as Occupational Health.
 You would be included in and supported through this process wherever possible.

-Record keeping and Data Protection
+Record keeping and data protection

-Access to Notes
+Access to notes

 If your file includes a letter or additional information from the person responsible for your clinical care, such as a GP or psychiatrist, consent from the relevant practitioner must be obtained before the correspondence is disclosed.

-If you wish to see your file, you should put a request in writing to the Manager of the Student Wellbeing Services, Anne Bentley, giving at least ten days’ notice.
+If you wish to see your file, you should put a request in writing to the Manager of Student Wellbeing Services, Kelly Lewington,

-Although we provide a high quality, professional service, if you feel we have fallen short of our high standards please raise this in the first instance with the member of Student Wellbeing Services with whom you are linked.
-If you would like to speak to someone else you may always contact the Manager, Anne Bentley.
-Any concern will be handled with sensitivity.
+Although we provide a high quality, professional service, if you feel we have fallen short of our high standards please raise this with the member of Student Wellbeing Services with whom you are linked.
+If you would like to speak to someone else you may always contact the Manager, Kelly Lewington

 Formal complaints should be addressed via the University’s student complaints procedure.